-As part of the 2019 MEIRA Practitioners Report produced in conjunction with Carter Murray, several interview with leading Investor Relasions leaders were conducted.
+As part of the 2019 MEIRA Practitioners Report produced in conjunction with Carter Murray, several interviews with leading Investor Relations leaders were conducted.
 Below is an extract from the interview with Anca Cighi, Senior Director, Strategic Communications – IR lead, FTI Consulting .
 To access the full report, please complete the form below.

 What are your thoughts on IR in the region?
 How has that changed?
 Where will IR be in five years’ time?

 I’ve been here in Dubai for nine years and seen a lot of change, within Dubai and within the investment community.
 Markets are maturing and this is impacting IR and driving change - such as the Dubai Financial Market upgrade to Emerging Market status, the recent upgrade for Saudi to Emerging Market status etc. There is a lot of enthusiasm in the region around such events and we’ve seen an increase in passive funds after the upgrades.
 However, there’s opportunity to attract more of the actively managed funds and IR plays a key role here.
 It is critical that you generate trust with the investment community, and that you maintain that trust through regular communication.